 In 1998, flooding in the border town of Tijuana, Mexico during an El Niño winter killed 14 people; a local police officerdescribedit as being "like an avalanche that came at us from all sides."
 That was after an El-Niño-related hurricanefurther south in Acapulcokilled 118 people.
 Storms in Peru that same winterkilled 300 people, and left about230,000 more homeless.

 Swain also pointed out that "El Niño-related warming of the ocean surface can actually influence the large-scale storm track over the Pacific," which means its effects can be felt beyond North and South America, and are usually more unpleasant than some heavy rain.
 In Australia, for instance, El Niño is associated with harsh droughts.
 And in Pakistan, 1,150 people died this past summer in a record-breaking heatwave tied to the atmospheric effects of El Niño.
 Some areas there have seen temperatures rise up to 113 degrees, and the resulting power shortages have led to civil unrest.

 So am I personally scared?
 Not really.
-My time might be better spent fearing the mosquitoes that result from all that extra standing water, or worrying about the way the heavy rains might interrupt the food supplies of local species.
+My time might be better spent fearing the mosquitoes that result from all that extra standing water, or worrying about the way the heavy rains might interrupt the food supplies of local species. it seems like mine isn't even the real story when it comes to El Niño.
 Or, I might look into charities in Pakistan.